PhysioLabXR/PhysioLabXRDocs/source/index.rst

 Further Information
 -------------------

 Where can you take it from here?
-Check out the tutorial in building a P300 speller game, where you can spell words through an interface enabled by the classification of ERP signals.
+Check out the tutorial on building a P300 speller game, where you can spell words through a user interface enabled by the classification of ERP signals.

-or,
+OR

-When you have additional sensors like an eyetracker, the pupil size it captures is also a helpful feature in classifying ERPs (more info `here <https://onlinelibrary.wiley.com/doi/full/10.1111/psyp.12378>`_).
-Take a look at `this guide <tutorials/BuildMultiModalClassifier.html>`_ on how to build a multimodal classifier with PhysioLab\ :sup:`XR`, and `this one <FixationDetection.html>`_ on how to create a real-time fixation detection algorithm to know where exactly the user's gaze is focused on.
+When you have an eyetracker, the pupil size it captures can be a helpful feature for classifying ERPs (more info `here <https://onlinelibrary.wiley.com/doi/full/10.1111/psyp.12378>`_).
+Take a look at `this guide <tutorials/BuildMultiModalClassifier.html>`_ on how to build a multimodal classifier with PhysioLab\ :sup:`XR`, and `this one <FixationDetection.html>`_ on how to create a real-time fixation detection algorithm to know where exactly the user's gaze is focused.

 .. toctree::